rchaves-eqsdigital/starter_project/README.md

 ### Server
 - Return [API](server/api.go) errors to client, instead of just printing them.
 - Implement tests for the API
 - Implement session timeout.
 Events?
 Thread in a loop checking if the token should be invalidated?
+Should refresh on every `auth`.

 ### Client + Server
 - Implement chunked requests for `apiSensorData`.
 At the moment if there are 10MB of sensor data, they are returned at once, and displayed in the charts at once.